Search by Keyword

-It's nice to know that, during the rehearsals and recording sessions that resulted in the “Let It Be” album and film, George Harrison appeared equally prolific as a songwriter among his contemporaries.
+During the rehearsals and recording sessions that resulted in the “Let It Be” album and film, George Harrison appeared equally prolific as a songwriter among his contemporaries.
 McCartney was at his peak as a composer at this time, always having a plethora of songs he was working on with a choice of which he felt compelled to finalize at any given moment, choosing to hold onto to some for an undisclosed future date.
 He actually had many at this time that he waited to develop until his solo career, such selections as “The Back Seat Of My Car,” “Teddy Boy” and “Another Day” among others.
-Lennon, on the other hand, was much occupied with other events during this time period, as well as distracted by his newfound relationship with Yoko and his addiction to heroin.
-He, nonetheless, scaped together some noteworthy new compositions to contribute, as well as dredge up some oldies to fit the bill.
+Lennon, on the other hand, was much occupied with other events at the time and distracted by his newfound relationship with Yoko and his addiction to heroin.
+He, nonetheless, scraped together some noteworthy new compositions to contribute, as well as dredging up some oldies to fit the bill.

-George Harrison, luckily, showed himself at his peak as a composer.
-There was a total of fifteen songs that he offered up to The Beatles for consideration in January 1969, the single month that the group rehearsed and recorded (for the most part) what became the released “Let It Be” album.
+Luckily, George Harrison showed himself to be at his peak as a composer.
+There were a total of fifteen songs that he offered up to The Beatles for consideration in January 1969, the single month that the group rehearsed and recorded (for the most part) what became the released “Let It Be” album.
 “Something” and "Old Brown Shoe" were saved for later Beatles releases, and some surfaced on his first solo album after the demise of The Beatles, “All Things Must Pass.”
-There were others as well, such as “Window Window,” “Get Your Rocks Off,” “How Do You Tell Someone,” “It Is Discovered,” “Maureen” and “Ramblin' Woman” (some of which being presumed titles) that never saw the light of day at any point.
+There were others as well, such as “Window Window,” “Get Your Rocks Off,” “How Do You Tell Someone,” “It Is Discovered,” “Maureen” and “Ramblin' Woman” (some of which are only presumed titles) that never saw the light of day at any point.

 George Harrison at 'Kinfauns,' circa 1969